jimspillane/ShadowSteal/README.md

 # ShadowSteal | CVE-2021-36934
+###  v.06.9 | THE NICE UPDATE
+Lean and mean.
+Compress all shadow files that exist.
+Optimized compile options added.

 ###  v.02 | THE JEFF BEEZY UPDATE
 Pure Nim implementation for exploiting CVE-2021-36934, the SeriousSAM Local Privilege Escalation (LPE).
 Nothing fancy, basically just a wrapper for PowerShell copy, but does save some time if you're triaging vulnerable hosts.
 Not OPSEC safe.... yet ;).
 I do not claim credit for the discovery of this exploit.